Seth Goldstein: 2010–Present: Stickybits, Turntable.fm, Crossfader, DJZ, LiveAds

 In 2010, Goldstein launched Stickybits with Billy Chasen, an artist and programmer he had met in 2006.
 Originally envisioned as "digital graffiti," it enabled users to attach digital media to real-world objects using barcodes which could be read by smartphones.
 Stickybits launched with 300,000 Stickybits at SXSW in 2010, but struggled to become sustainable.
 Chasen and Goldstein subsequently relaunched the company as Turntable.fm.
 'An "egalitarian online social music platform," it attracted more than 600,000 users in four months and raised $7 million in funding at a $37 million valuation.

 In early 2012, after disagreements over Turntable.fm's direction, Goldstein began to shift his focus towards new projects while remaining chairman of the company.

 A lifelong music fan, Goldstein was exposed to Electronic dance music while at Turntable.fm and at festivals such as Burning Man.
 In September 2012, he launched DJZ, a content site which combined editorial, videos, DJ mixes, interviews, contests, and links to pages for popular DJs.
 It also offered a free iPhone app, called DJZTxT, that allowed users to create dance music through text messages using emojis.
 It was funded by Index Ventures, True Ventures and Google Ventures, in addition to Troy Carter and Shari Redstone.

 While at DJZ, Goldstein developed an app with iOS engineer Ilias Karim.
 Called Crossfader, it allowed users to create their own music through an iPhone-based remix and DJ platform that used loops and filters controlled by a gyroscope and accelerometer.

 In July 2016, he founded LiveAds, a creative agency and production studio.

+In 2021, Goldstein founded Bright Moments, an NFT art gallery and decentralized autonomous organization (DAO) that began in Venice Beach, California and pioneered in-person "live minting" of generative art.